UBC-STAT/stat545.stat.ubc.ca/content/home/information.md

 widget = "featurette"
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = ""
+title = "Course Information"

 [[feature]]
   icon = "scroll"